 In 2016, Thomas Crooks and Peter Williams joined the SJJK and were appointed by Shitama Sensei as the two Australian Sōsuishi-ryū Jūjutsu representatives.
-They became the Directors of the Sōsuishi-ryū Jūjutsu Kai Australia (SJJK-AUS) in 2018.
-We teach under the direct instruction of Shitama Sensei.
-We practice the full Sōsuishi-ryū syllabus, including Kumi-uchi (grappling) and Koshi-no-mawari (iaijutsu).
+They became the Directors of the Sōsuishi-ryū Jūjutsu Kai Australia (SJJK-AUS) in 2018 and teach under the direct instruction of Shitama Sensei.
+Practice includes the full Sōsuishi-ryū syllabus, namely Kumi-uchi (grappling) and Koshi-no-mawari (iaijutsu).

 The Headquarters of the SJJK Australia maintains up to date records of all legitimate and recognised Sōsuishi-ryū dōjō in this country.
 This includes registers of all endorsed instructors, members, and grades of individuals.